 Between Saturday 7 and Tuesday 10 November 2020, Network Rail will need to close the line between Liskeard and Looe to renew the decking of a canal bridge.
 Improving the structure will help to ensure we can keep our trains running reliably on this route.

-buses will call in St Keyne and Duloe villages instead of St Keyne and Causeland stations and depart earlier compared to normal train times (including Sandplace)
+buses will call in St Keyne and Duloe villages instead of St Keyne and Causeland stations.
+They will also depart earlier compared to normal train times (including Sandplace)

 no services will run on Sunday 8 November

 Our travel advice

 While we work to get back to normal, we may sometimes have to change our timetables.

 If we do change things after you buy a ticket, you can use any reasonable alternative service or claim a full refund.
 In addition to this:

 allow plenty of time – Journeys involving a replacement bus will take longer than normal

 wear a face covering – You are required to wear a face covering in order to travel by public transport.
 This includes replacement buses